dakom/hello-terra/README.md

 ## Technical
 * Shared native Rust types across the stack for catching errors at compile-time
-* Frontend application is mostly pure Rust/WebAssembly, written in the Dominator framework
+* Frontend main application is pure Rust/WebAssembly, written in the Dominator framework
-* Bails out to JS for third-party integrations as needed (i.e. Terra.js)
+* Wallet is handled via a (usually) hidden iframe and a postMessage communication layer
 * No backend required, the `user wallet` <-> `user contract id` mapping is stored on the chain via a pre-instantiated separate contract
 * Documentation of the shared data structures is generated automatically and browseable online
 * Continuous Integration/Deployment of frontend via Github Actions